 Drinking too much alcohol

 Plan to quit during a calm period—not over the holidays or when you’re under a lot of stress.
-Prepare a strategy, a support team, and a Plan B if your first methods fail.
-Ask your doctor about a stop-smoking drug like Buprion and varenicline, or a nicotine patch or gum.
+Prepare a strategy, line up a support team, and a Plan B if your first methods fail.
+Ask your doctor about a stop-smoking drugs like Bupropion and Varenicline, or a nicotine patch or gum.
 Seek support, whether that’s from your friends and family or resources like counselors, hotlines, and support groups.

 Overusing painkillers and sedatives